OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:7

-Do not be wise in your own eyes; fear the Lord and turn away from evil.
+Do not consider yourself wise; fear the Lord and turn from from evil.

 ## Proverbs 3:8